-There is a database server running at all times that stores the database file in memory.
-The server handles three different types of requests:
+There is a database service running at all times that stores the database file in memory.
+It is written in Rust for safety and maximum CPU and memory efficiency.
+The service handles three different types of requests:

 - Find the link from Actor A to Actor B.